The admissions process can be intimidating! We’re here to help.

 #2 Submit Your Required Documents

-- Request your official high school transcript(s) sent directly to SNC Tahoe
+- Request your official high school transcript(s) sent directly to SNU Tahoe

-- Optional: you can add a personal statement (if you did not include one in your application), a School Report from your high school counselor, and/or Letter(s) of Recommendation to your application file.
+- You can add a personal statement (if you did not include one in your application), a School Report from your high school counselor, and/or Letter(s) of Recommendation to your application file.
+A letter of recommendation is only required if you are not submitting an ACT or SAT test score.

 Email address for digital documents: firstname.lastname@example.org.